ryanmcgrath/twython/README.markdown

 and I'm open to anything that'll improve the library as a whole.

 OAuth support is in the works, but every other part of the Twitter API should be covered.
-Twython handles both Basic (HTTP) Authentication and OAuth, and OAuth is the default method for Authentication.
-To override this, specify 'authtype="Basic"' in your twython.setup() call.
+Twython handles both Basic (HTTP) Authentication and OAuth.
+Older versions of Twython need Basic Auth specified - to override this, specify 'authtype="Basic"' in your twython.setup() call.

-Documentation is forthcoming, but Twython attempts to mirror the Twitter API in a large way.
-All parameters for API calls should translate over as function arguments.
+Twython has Docstrings if you want function-by-function plays; otherwise, check the Twython Wiki or Twitter's API Wiki (Twython calls mirror most of the methods listed there).

 Requirements
 -----------------------------------------------------------------------------------------------------